Perry Marshall: Cancer Symposium and Working Group

-Marshall was a co-organizer – with Frank H. Laukien, James A. Shapiro, Denis Noble and Henry Heng – of the three-day Cancer and Evolution Symposium in October 2020, and was the facilitator of the third day of that event.
-This symposium led to the creation of the Cancer Evolution Working Group within the American Association for Cancer Research, and to the monthly online Cancer Evolution Seminar Series.
+Marshall was a co-organizer – alongside Frank H. Laukien, James A. Shapiro, Denis Noble and Henry Heng – of the three-day Cancer and Evolution Symposium in October 2020, serving as facilitator on the third day.
+The proceedings led to a 2021 special issue of Progress in Biophysics and Molecular Biology dedicated to cancer evolution, which included Marshall's paper "Biology transcends the limits of computation."
+The symposium also led to the creation of the Cancer Evolution Working Group within the American Association for Cancer Research (AACR)), and to the monthly online Cancer Evolution Seminar Series.

-Marshall is a faculty member at the 1st International Conference on Polyploid Giant Cancer Cells at the University of Texas, February 2024.
+Marshall is a faculty member at the 1st International Conference on Polyploid Giant Cancer Cells at the University of Texas MD Anderson Cancer Center, February 2024, an event documented in a 2025 meeting report in Cancer Letters.